 - occupational therapist

 - associated members of the medical team

 The initial assessment period may take up to six weeks.
-During this time, a member of the team will visit you at home or a place of your choice and will work with you to:
+We will work with you to:

 - complete a comprehensive assessment of your health and social needs

 - work with you and your carer to agree appropriate therapy plans and treatment goals aimed at regaining your normal level of activity and wellbeing

 - offer psychological support, advice and information